treszkai/treszkai.github.io/content/posts/2021-01-06/microcovids.md

 [^2]: microCOVID seems to compare the case count against the entire population.
 I count a recovered person as not immune to the virus.

 [^3]: In Hungary, the reported prevalence is 0.12%, but microCOVID uses an adjusted prevalence of 0.39%.
-This correction of 3x my model should use too.
+My model should also use this correction of 3x.

 That means that for the "average" person, the chance of becoming infected is 1,746 / 9,590,000 / day ≈ 180 microCOVIDs / day.